 Always remember you know your baby better than anyone else!
 If you have concerns never hesitate to talk to your doctor.

-Wish you a happy motherhood joy ride!
+I wish you a very happy motherhood joy ride!